owliehq/neatsio/docs/1.x.x/getting-started/first-steps.md

 // Must return array with one entry, juste
 ```

-Check that **all your requests must return status code 2xx**.
+Check that **all your requests actually returns status code 2xx**.
 If not, there is maybe an error with your express code or sequelize configuration, please check.

 Congratulations, you have implemented and configured your first model with Neatsio!